Retro Handheld Hardware Price Guide

 - Complete in Box (CIB): This is for a console in good working order that also comes with its original packaging.
 The lower price range may have a few items missing from the original shipment (like manuals or inner packaging) and/or the cardboard box may be in rougher shape (older boxes typically show a lot of wear).
 The higher price ranger should include most every item that came in the original retail box and should be in excellent cosmetic condition.

-- New (Unopened): This grouping is for units that have never been opened from its retail packaging or used.
-Since this is less common, we simply give a single price range estimate, but there are still some variance in the value due to the condition of the packaging and such.
+- New (Unopened): This grouping is for units that have never been opened from their retail packaging or used.
+Since this is less common, we simply give a single price range estimate, but there are still some variances in the value due to the condition of the packaging and such.

 I may eventually add more unit variations to the guide over time as I also update values.
 If you feel I have made some glaring omissions, please let me know in the comments section below, but I cannot add every recommendation immediately.